How much does it cost to combine apartments in New York City?

 Anna recommends having a design vision in mind, and asking the building for help.

 One way to ensure that your completed combination has a seamless feel is to ask building management to share with you the specifications of the original apartments, as well as any prior renovations to the space, in order to better match the flooring, finishes, light fixtures, and other details.

 “Sometimes, in condos that were developed recently, it's a good idea to approach the board to see if there are floorboards left over, or any other fixtures that may have been purchased wholesale and that would help with matching,” Anna says.

 You may also encounter another mismatch in the levels of your spaces.
 Art Deco apartments, for instance, frequently feature sunken living rooms.
 If your living room goes down, remember that means that the apartment of your neighbor above also goes down, so combinations in these instances will involve matching ceiling planes.

 Know the rules for kitchens and bedrooms

 Note that there are also legal requirements for creating an extra bedroom.
-There are minimum size requirements (typically 8 x 8 x 8 feet) as well as rules for natural light and ventilation.
-You can’t build windowless bedrooms.
+There are minimum size requirements (typically 8 by 8 by 8 feet) as well as rules for natural light and ventilation (you can’t build windowless bedrooms, for example).